nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 # Kanban Board Spring Boot Microservice

-## Beta Version 1.0.0B
+## Version 1.0.1
-This code is ready for trial usage
+This code is ready for usage.

 ## Aim of this Project
 To deliver a Spring Boot Microservice will provide the user with a comprehensive Kanban Board